vlavrik/lazy-aruco/docs/source/usage.rst

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

-.. autofunction:: lumache.get_random_ingredients
+.. autofunction:: laruco.lumache.get_random_ingredients

 The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

-.. autofunction:: lumache.get_person
+.. autofunction:: laruco.lumache.get_person

-.. autoexception:: lumache.InvalidKindError
+.. autoexception:: laruco.lumache.InvalidKindError

 For example: